Jako-K/audio_synthesis/README.md

 7. Dataset and Dataloaders

 ## Overview
 The dataset contains 3,000 audio files of spoken digits ranging from 0-9.
-The file format is `.wav` and the freqency or sampling rate is 8,000 Hz.
-The audio files are recorded by 6 different speakers: `george`, `jackson`, `lucas`, `nicolas`, `theo`, `yweweler` whose responible for exactly 500 audio files each (50 for each digit).
+The file format is `.wav` and the frequency or sampling rate is 8,000 Hz.
+The audio files are recorded by 6 different speakers: `george`, `jackson`, `lucas`, `nicolas`, `theo`, `yweweler` whose responsible for exactly 500 audio files each (50 for each digit).

 ### Audio Sample